beyersmann-lab/beyersmannlab/content/lab-work/lizvideo.md

 title: A Problematic Orthography - Elisabetta DeSimone

 # Section subtitle
-subtitle: Elisabetta was tasked with creating an engaging summary of her research.
+subtitle: Elisabetta was tasked with creating an engaging summary of her research (22 May 2023).

 # Section design
 design: